hsf-training/hsf-training-matplotlib/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 0
+teaching: 5
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "Why use matplotlib for HEP?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understand why matplotlib is useful for HEP"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Matplotlib is great for HEP!"
 ---
 FIXME